 Below is a detailed example of a cloud patch being burned in.

-For reference the arrow shows the spot I’m starting to work on.
+The arrow shows the spot I’m starting to work on.

 Here I had to rotate the board to get a crisp edge along the lighthouse wall.
 I kept the board rotated as I worked on darkening up this spot.